FREQUENTLY ASKED QUESTIONS

 Photo Night, field clean up, running a skills day station, concession and more.

-North Langley hat and socks.
-Both of these are theirs to keep.
-They will also recieve a Memory Mate photo of their team, and, an indivudual portrait.
+Each child will receive a North Langley hat.
+They will also receive a Memory Mate photo of their team, and, an individual portrait.

 We have moved to a full online registration because of changing to the Team Snap format.
 If you have any further questions, please contact our registrar for help.

 Here at North Langley Baseball, we know that life happens.
 Should you need to withdraw your player before the season starts, please email our registrar at email@example.com.
 A $50 administration fee will apply.
 If the withdrawal is as a result of an injury, please contact our registrar to inquire.

 Players in 9U,11U, 13U, 15U and 18U will need to attend a skills evaluation day.
 This session helps the Coaches assess a players skills to ensure that each team is a balance of skills.